mysteryhunt/puzzle-www/src/aquarium/2023/index.md

 ## Simulator

-During the hunt, teams could text a phone number to submit answers.
+For previous aquarium hunts, teams could text a phone number to submit answers.
 That number is no longer functional, but puzzlers can use the simulator below as a replacement.

+To submit an answer, enter it in the format \[puzzle number\] \[puzzle answer\].
+For example, if your answer to the fourth puzzle was EXAMPLE, enter 4 EXAMPLE.
+For the metapuzzle, use META instead of the puzzle number.

 <div id="simulator"></div>